Authenticity and Modernity Party: Establishment

 The political party was founded in 2008.
 Its first constitutive congress took place on 20 February 2009.
 It was preceded by the Authenticity and Modernity parliamentary bloc, formed after the 2007 parliamentary election, and the think tank "Movement of All Democrats" (Mouvement de Tous les Démocrats, MTD), both created and led by El Himma.
-"The Movement of All Democrats" creation communiqué was signed by a number of influential Moroccan public figures including: Aziz Akhenouch, Mustapha Bakkoury, Ahmed Akhchichine, Rachid Talbi Alami, Mohamed Cheikh Biadillah and three human rights activists who had served on Mohammed VI's Equity and Reconciliation Commission which investigated human rights abuses during Hassan II's reign.
+"The Movement of All Democrats" creation communiqué was signed by a number of influential Moroccan public figures including: Aziz Akhannouch, Mustapha Bakkoury, Ahmed Akhchichine, Rachid Talbi Alami, Mohamed Cheikh Biadillah and three human rights activists who had served on Mohammed VI's Equity and Reconciliation Commission which investigated human rights abuses during Hassan II's reign.

 A number of political parties merged into PAM: Al Ahd, the National Democratic Party (PND), the Alliance of Liberties, the Environment and Development Party and the Civic Initiative for Development.
 The formation's main objective was to hit back at the rise of the Islamist Justice and Development Party (PJD).
 It has been characterised as reform-oriented and modernist, but lacks a clear political orientation.
 It positioned itself between the parties of the Istiqlal Party-led coalition and the oppositional PJD.
 Because of uncertainties about the organisation's ideology and political strategy, the PND and al-Ahd left it again a short time after they had joined.

-As a royal party aimed at maintaining the dominant role of the monarch, it can be compared to the Front for the Defence of Constitutional Institutions (FDIC) of the 1960s, the National Rally of Independents (RNI) of the 1970s and the Constitutional Union (UC) of the 1980s.
+As a royalist party aimed at maintaining the dominant role of the monarch, it can be compared to the Front for the Defence of Constitutional Institutions (FDIC) of the 1960s, the National Rally of Independents (RNI) of the 1970s and the Constitutional Union (UC) of the 1980s.
 Despite being its factual leader, El Himma has not taken up a formal post in the party.

 Controversies

-Although Fouad Ali El Himma, a close friend of Mohammed VI, was key in the foundation of the party and many observers—including the American ambassador in Morocco—have described the party as "the palace party", a Moroccan court sentenced politician Abdellah El Kadiri to a fine of 4 million Dirhams (US$500,000) after it judged that alleging that the Palace had a role in the foundation of the party amounts to slander.
-Abdellah El Kadiri was president of one of the political parties that merged itself into the Authenticity and Modernity Party.
+Although Fouad Ali El Himma, a close friend of Mohammed VI, was key in the foundation of the party and many observers, a Moroccan court sentenced politician Abdellah El Kadiri to a fine of 4 million Dirhams (US$500,000) after it judged that alleging that the Palace had a role in the foundation of the party amounts to slander.
+El Kadiri was president of one of the political parties that merged with the Authenticity and Modernity Party.